Knattspyrnufélagið Víkingur: Growth in Fossvogur (since 1976)

 It wasn't until the year 1976 that Víkingur got assigned an area of land in Fossvogur and began to build up its residence and sporting facilities.
 In general, the main service area of the club is demarcated by Fossvogsdalur, Kringlumýrarbraut, Miklabraut and Reykjanesbraut.

 Much work was done to prepare the grounds in Fossvogur during the years of 1981,1982 and 1983 when the Vikingur team clinched the first consecutive football Championship- and Super Cup titles in the club's history.
 A couple of years later, in 1984, footballers could start training at Víkin.
-Construction of the indoor facilities were completed in 1991, the same year as Víkingur retained its latest Championship title.
+Construction of the indoor facilities were completed in 1991.
 Construction began in 2004 on the sports venue at Víkin and was inaugurated in 2005.
 Víkin seats around 1,200 spectators.
 In the 2015 season, the men's football team will take part in the UEFA Europa League, having reached the club's highest league position of 4th place since winning the Championship in 1991.